dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

 </ItemGroup>
 ```

-**Note:** This technique doesn't fully work when referencing project with executable output type (`<OutputType>Exe</OutputType>`) - in such case the types defined within the project still cannot be referenced, however output is copied to the current project output folder.
-In that case we need to combine (or replace) the `ReferenceOutputAssembly` metadata with `Private` metadata - [as described above](#not-copying-projectreference).
+**Note:** This technique has possibly unexpected behavior when referencing project with executable output type (`<OutputType>Exe</OutputType>`) - in such case the output assembly (`.dll`) is still not copied and referenced (as the metadatum name implies) and hence the types defined within the project cannot be referenced, however other supplementary output (added as `content` or `none`) is copied to the current project output folder (for .NET Core this includes `deps.json`, `runtimeconfig.json` and mainly `<app>.exe`).
+In that case we can combine (or replace) the `ReferenceOutputAssembly` metadata with `Private` metadata - [as described above](#not-copying-projectreference).
+More details on this case [here](https://github.com/dotnet/msbuild/issues/4795#issuecomment-1442390297)

 ## Forcing TargetFramework of a referenced multitargeted project

-Consider agaoin our previous [Onion architecture example](#OnionArchSample), but now the individual projects will be [multitargeted](https://learn.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file).
+Consider agaoin our previous [Onion architecture example](#OnionArchSample), but now the individual projects will be [multitargeted](https://learn.microsoft.com/nuget/create-packages/multiple-target-frameworks-project-file).

 Repository Layer: